wyattsweet/Data-Structures-and-Algorithms/README.md

 #### Depth-First Search

 In DFS we can store the vertices we come across in a stack.
 We would explore all adjacent vertices if they are available

-## Trie

-A Trie is a type of search tree often used for storing characters.
-Each node represents a part of a word.
-The combined characters in each node represent a word.
-You know the word is complete because at the end of the path is a flag (usually `*`).